We all have some skill we’re actually a bit embarrassed about (maybe many). One of mine is: I’m Australian, and I’m terrible at swimming. I admit it.

 I mean, I can paddle a surfboard.
 I’m fit enough.
 Why can’t I swim?

-This came to my attention specifically when I was in a watering hole in the Northern Territory mid 2018.
+This came to my attention specifically when I was in a watering hole in the Northern Territory in 2018.
 We came to a beautiful cliff-side pool, fed by rainfall over the year, with a 50m deep small lake that was 150m across.
-I thought back to the last time I had tried to swim further than 50m, when I reached the 75m point and just… choked.
+I thought back to the last time I had tried to swim further than 50m when I reached the 75m point and just… choked.

 Literally.
 I was gasping for air.
 I had no idea how to breathe.
 I backstroked the rest of the way, feeling lucky to have made it at all.
 And I was EMBARRASSED.

 How could this be true?
 I’m fit enough at 38, with a resting heart rate of 48, regularly placing in the top 10-20% of Rx athletes in the Crossfit Open, which is fine if not record-setting.